Database Backup Best Practices for MSPs

-In most cases you also don’t need to create a backup of the operating system (which rarely changes after installation and configuration) as frequently as you do T-log or differential backup of an operational database (meaning one that is constantly being modified and requiring frequent backup in order to avoid the risk of losing working data).
+In most cases, you also don’t need to create a backup of the operating system (which rarely changes after installation and configuration) as frequently as you do T-log or differential backup of an operational database (meaning one that is constantly being modified and requiring frequent backup to avoid the risk of losing working data).

-That’s why you want to use a backup tool, like MSP360 Backup for Microsoft Exchange or SQL Server, that is designed specifically to back up databases in a safe and reliable way.
+That’s why you want to use a backup tool, like MSP360 Backup for Microsoft Exchange or SQL Server, that is designed specifically to back up databases safely and reliably.
 (MSP360 Backup can also perform a system image backup, or as we usually call it, image-based backup, but it uses a separate process to do so.)

-Use all available database verification options during backup process
+Use all available database verification options during the backup process

 Storing your database backups

 This may seem obvious, but it’s an easy mistake to make: Don’t store database backup files in the same physical location as the production databases.
 MSPs sometimes make this mistake because databases tend to be hosted in environments with lots of storage space, making them a tempting location to store backup databases, too.
 But that creates an unacceptable risk of the backups being lost due to a failure that impacts the production infrastructure.

 An easy solution is to store database backups in the cloud, where they are separate from production data and can be recovered from anywhere.

 Access rights and database configurations need to be preserved to restore the databases later in a proper way.
 Be sure that you are backing up system databases to save this data.
 This is another reason why it’s important to use database-aware backup tools, rather than simply copying database files in a generic manner to create backups.